openannotation/annotator/doc/roadmap.rst

 2.2
 +++

-The main goals for this release, which we aim to ship by July 15, 2015:
+The main goals for this release, which we aim to ship by Aug 1, 2015 (with a major feature freeze on Jun 15):

 -  Support for annotation of additional media types (images, possibly video) in the core